MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/02-migrate-sql-server-workloads-azure-vm.md

 ## Perform an online migration of a SQL Server database to a SQL Server running on an Azure Virtual Machine

-To perform a minimal downtime migration using Azure Data Studio, follow these high-level steps:
+To perform a minimal downtime migration using Azure Data Studio, follow these steps:

 1. Launch the Migrate to Azure SQL wizard within the extension in Azure Data Studio.